-Her speech is a significant milestone for Democratic Party Congresswoman Woolsey.
+Her speech milestone is significant for Democratic Party Congresswoman Woolsey.
 She’s something of a serial campaigner against the war in Iraq.
-She started with a speech in the House in April 2004, vowing to make a speech every day that the House was in session.
+Thus, she started with a speech in the House in April 2004, vowing to make a speech every day that the House was in session.
+Yes, you can see where this is going.

 Congresswoman Woolsey notes: